Triffin v. Pomerantz Staffing Services, LLC

 Thermochromatic ink is an excellent security feature for verifying the authenticity of

-when warmed and reappears as it cools, and cannot be color copied.
-Had the original
+Thermo ink fades when warmed and reappears as it cools, and cannot be color copied.
+Had

-party tried to authenticate the checks as advised by the warning banner, they would
+the original party tried to authenticate the checks as advised by the warning banner,

-have detected the absence of heat sensitive ink, and should not have accepted the
+they would have detected the absence of heat sensitive ink, and should not have

 This clearly shows that the check's security features - in this case, thermo ink and an